Powell goes off in 1st half, Seton Hall beats G’Town 73-57

 BIG PICTURE

-Georgetown: Mac McLung, Akinjo’s fellow freshman guard, finished with only nine points on 3-of-8 shooting.
+Georgetown: Mac McLung, Akinjo’s fellow freshman guard, finished with nine points on 3-of-8 shooting.
 He had three turnovers and looked out of sorts like most of the Hoyas.

+“Akinjo is so talented, McClung, and they play with so much emotion when they’re making shots,” Willard said.
+“The biggest thing for us is to get them to try to stop and think, be aggressive with them, and just keep them off balance.”

-Seton Hall: While Powell was dominating on the perimeter, Sandro Mamukelashvili and Michael Nzei were doing a good job in the paint for the Pirates.
+Seton Hall: While Powell was dominating on the perimeter, Mamukelashvili and Michael Nzei were doing a good job in the paint for the Pirates.
 The 6-foot-10 Mamukelashvili had 12 points and 10 rebounds and the 6-8 Nzei added seven and eight.

 UP NEXT